 When you borrow money, you pay interest and you are IN debt.

-When you lend money, you earn interest and you are INVESTED in debt.
+When you loan money, you earn interest and you are INVESTED in debt.

 The written promise you get to receive your money back after some time with all the terms of the loan is a bond.